keemanxp/edtech-best-practices/README.md

 ## About the Author

-This guide is maintained by [Chuah Kee-Man](https://chuahkeeman.net), an educational technology specialist passionate about championing quality and equitable education for all.
+This guide is maintained by [Kee-Man Chuah](https://chuahkeeman.net), an educational technology specialist passionate about championing quality and equitable education for all.
 For questions or collaboration opportunities, please reach out through [GitHub](https://github.com/keemanxp).

 ---